Raunaq14/Data_Sci_Research/README.md

 ## 🚧 Challenges

-- **Data Scale:** Initial dataset exceeded 6 million rows and 119 columns; filtering and column pruning reduced it to ~972K rows and 68 features.
+- **Data Scale:** Initial dataset exceeded 6 million rows and 119 columns; filtering and column pruning reduced it to ~1 million rows and 68 features.
 - **Processing Limits:** Year-wise file splitting and chunked FOI processing were required due to memory constraints.
 - **Evaluation Scope:** Automatic evaluation was based on a small held-out query set; larger-scale testing remains for future work.